-B.A. in Latin and Comparative Literature, with High Honors, Haverford College
+B.A. in Latin (High Honors) and Comparative Literature (High Honors), Haverford College

 MSt. in Greek and Latin Languages and Literature, with Distinction, University of Oxford